ichuang/edx-documentation/en_us/edx_style_guide/source/ExampleRSTFile.rst

 To include content such as code or an image inside a list, position the code or image directive flush with the text in the list.
-That is, indent three spaces for numbered lists and two spaces for bulleted lists.
+That is, indent three spaces for ordered lists and two spaces for bulleted lists.

 ::